chriscr2/Kakaoalan/README.md

-## Changelog for v1.1.2
+## Changelog for v1.1.3
-- Added full changelog to the credits text.
+- Increased the cost of the Adalal Kakaoalan, and it also replaces the Archer as well.
-- Adalal no longer replaces the Archer as the unique unit.
+- Fixed crash issue.

 ## The Lyfoda Kakaoalan
 Play as the knowledge-loving West African nation, lead by Neykon Ney, one of the well-known figures in its history.